-GIFs could give you a way to improve your email open rates.
-Maybe that’s why the use of email GIFs almost doubled in 2016.
+GIFs can give you a way to improve your email open rates.
+Maybe that’s why the use of email GIFs almost doubled in 2019.
 Images are good; animations are better.

 What Are GIFs

 GIFs were initially static images, and the GIF format is still used for small static pictures.
-Nowadays our bandwidth would make a 1987 Internet user fall about in excitement, so small image size is no longer critical.
+Currently, our bandwidth would cause 1987 Internet users to fall about in excitement, so small image sizes are no longer critical.
 Animated GIFs have become more common as a new way to express ourselves on social media.